The Purpose of This Study

 Ezekiel 20:37-38: And I will cause you to pass under the rod, and I will bring you into the bond of the covenant.
 And I will purge out from among you the rebels and those who sin against Me.

-shall be cut off and die; but the third shall be left in it.
-And I will bring the third part through the fire, and will refine them as silver is refined, and will try them as gold
+cut off and die; but the third shall be left in it.
+And I will bring the third part through the fire, and will refine them as silver is refined, and will try them as gold is

 God will first purge out Israel's rebels and sinners, two-thirds of the nation, by means of death.
 They will obviously die unsaved, and only the remaining one-third will God bring into the bond of the New Covenant and call them, My people.
 It is at this point in history - and at no previous point - that all Israel will be saved (Romans 11:26).